begumakince/mood-check-dapp/README.md

 ### Tools Used
 - ChatGPT (OpenAI): Used for brainstorming the project idea, structuring the application, and generating boilerplate frontend code.
-- GitHub Copilot / similar AI assistants: Assisted with component structure and best practices.
+- GitHub Copilot / similar AI assistants: Assisted with smart contract logic and Soroban integration.

 ### How AI Was Used
 AI tools were used as a productivity aid to: